Barack Obama as "Cheesecake?"

 While I wasn't initially an Obama supporter, I am a Democrat and know that President Obama has many fine qualities.
 But, truth be told, while he is handsome guy, I've never thought to myself, "Hey, I'd love to see Obama's pecs!"
 So, I was a little shocked to see him bare-chested on the cover of a magazine.
-Who do the editors think he is, Miss California?
+Who do the editors think he is, ?

 I'm pretty sure no one ever thought it would be a good idea to put a picture of Richard Nixon on the cover of a magazine sans polo shirt!